lorisleiva/laravel-deployer/docs/overview-configure-hosts.md

 ## Authentication

-By default, deployer will use your `~/.ssh/id_rsa` key.
-If you want a custom SSH set up, use the following options.
+By default, deployer will use your `~/.ssh/id_rsa` key to connect to your host.
+If you want a custom SSH set up, use the following set of options.

 ```php
 // config/deploy.php